nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     OvercloudComputeSriovFlavor: computesriov
     ComputeSriovCount: 2

-:Step 4: For "Deploy Overcloud", we need to pass /usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml and /usr/share/openstack-tripleo-heat-templates/environments/ovs-hw-offload.yaml as environment files.
+:Step 4: For "Deploy Overcloud", we need to pass ``/usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml`` and ``/usr/share/openstack-tripleo-heat-templates/environments/ovs-hw-offload.yaml`` as environment files.

-:Step 5: There are no changes required for /usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml.
-We need set some parameters in /usr/share/openstack-tripleo-heat-templates/environments/ovs-hw-offload.yaml and a sample file is provided in "Sample Templates" section.
+:Step 5: There are no changes required for ``/usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml``.
+We need set some parameters in ``/usr/share/openstack-tripleo-heat-templates/environments/ovs-hw-offload.yaml`` and a sample file is provided in `Sample Templates`_ section.

 8. Please follow **Phase 6** steps again for verfication of all the nodes are assigned with correct flavors.